FDA/open.fda.gov/api/reference/index.md

 ### HTTPS requests

-We encourage you to use `https://api.fda.gov` for all queries to ensure secure communication.
-We use [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) {% include external-link.html %} to support SSL.
-As [not all clients support SNI](https://en.wikipedia.org/wiki/Server_Name_Indication#No_support) {% include external-link.html %}, we do not enforce HTTPS access.
-If your application does not support SNI, you can use `http://api.fda.gov`.
+We require you to use `https://api.fda.gov` for all queries to ensure secure communication.

 ### Query parameters